Street children in Eastern Europe: Ukraine

-In Ukraine, "a social orphan" is a child with one or more living parents who are unable to care for him.
+In Ukraine, "a social orphan" is a child with one or more living parents who are unable to care for them.
 The Centre of Motherhood and Childhood, a project supported by UNICEF and its partners in Kherson, provide mothers in poverty with clothes for their children, a place to live, and medical care, so that mothers may avoid abandoning children due to lack of necessary resources.
 Homeless children in Ukraine typically sleep in manholes or basements, under bridges or on top of hot water pipes.
-There are up to 4,000 homeless children that live in squalor on the streets of Odessa.
+There are up to 4,000 homeless children that live in squalor on the streets of Odesa.
 Homeless young people often inhale glue or inject cold and flu medicine as ways of taking drugs.
 Young people turn to inhaling glue as the fumes suppress feelings of cold and hunger and produce auditory and visual hallucinations.
-Violence, sexual abuse and drug addiction are common among homeless children in Odessa.
-Many homeless children in Odessa are at high risk for HIV due to the large number sharing needles and engaging in unsafe sex.
+Violence, sexual abuse and drug addiction are common among homeless children in Odesa.
+Many homeless children in Odesa are at high risk for HIV due to the large number sharing needles and engaging in unsafe sex.
 The base rate of infection is higher than the 1% of the population that epidemiologists say is a critical threshold.
 The outreach teams claim that close to 1 in 10 of all children tested turned out to be HIV positive UNICEF is currently implementing assistance to these homeless children most notably ‘The Way Home’ which sends an outreach team to visit street children each week.
 The outreach team provides street children with clean water, food and basic first aid.
 During the summer, they set up an outdoor camp, giving youths a chance to enjoy activities such as swimming and playing.